Ashleigh Banfield: United States

+In the mid-90s, she began working for KDFW, first hosting News 4 Texas Daybreak and later co-hosting News 4 Texas at 5:00 and News 4 Texas at 9:00 with Steve Eager.

-In early 2000, Banfield was hired by national cable network MSNBC after having won an Emmy for her reporting at Dallas, TX broadcast station KDFW-TV.
+In early 2000, Banfield was hired by national cable network MSNBC after having won an Emmy for her reporting at Dallas broadcast station KDFW-TV.
 According to The New York Times, she "fit nicely with MSNBC's positioning as the news network of choice for younger viewers".
 She also hosted MSNBC Investigates, worked at NBC News, and became a host of HomePage along with Gina Gaston and Mika Brzezinski.

 On September 11, 2001, Banfield was reporting from the streets of Manhattan amid a cloud of debris from the collapsing World Trade Center.
 She was reporting a few blocks north of the site when 7 World Trade Center collapsed behind her.
 After the initial reporting of the attack had ended, Banfield received a promotion, as MSNBC sent her around the world as the producer of a new program, A Region in Conflict.
 Banfield lost two friends in the World Trade Center attacks and sought help for post-traumatic stress disorder.

 During the conflict in Afghanistan, Banfield interviewed Taliban prisoners, and visited a hospital in Kabul.
 Later entries covered her travels from Jalalabad to Kabul, as well as other experiences in Afghanistan.
 In Pakistan, she interviewed Father Gregory Rice, a Roman Catholic priest in Pakistan, and an Iraqi woman aiding refugees.
 After A Region in Conflict, she received the 10 pm timeslot with the show Ashleigh Banfield on Location.

 In April 2003, in a Landon Lecture Series speech at Kansas State University, Banfield raised concerns regarding media coverage of the conflict in Iraq.
 She spoke against "cable news operators who wrap themselves in the American flag and go after a certain target demographic" and specifically named Fox News Channel as an example.
-The New York Times reported that her speech angered MSNBC controlling NBC management, who rebuked her and lowered her profile.
+The New York Times reported that her speech angered MSNBC-controlling NBC management, who rebuked her and lowered her profile.
 "They just fell in love with a new toy and they played with it and played with it and played with it until the paint came off", said an NBC News correspondent of the network's relationship with Banfield.